-X Signature of Adult Patient / Guardian Print name of Adult Patient/Guardian Date Printed name of minor child (if patient is a minor) Date of Birth of Child

-I also give permission for Dr. Miller, her staff, or her medical billing company to release medical information to my or my child's (if patient is a child) insurance company or managed care company contracted by the insurance company to manage medical care if necessary in order for the insurance company to pay their portion of the services provided at this office.
-I further agree to pay for anything that the insurance will not pay for.

-Signature of Adult Patient / Guardian

-Print name of Adult Patient/Guardian Date
+X Signature of Adult Patient / Guardian Print name of Adult Patient/Guardian Date Printed name of minor child (if patient is a minor) Date of Birth of Child I also give permission for Dr. Miller, her sta information to my or my child's (if patient is contracted by the insurance company to mana company to pay their portion of the services prov the insurance will not pay for. a child) insurance company or mana ge medical care if necessary in order nged care company r for the insurance Signature of Adult Patient / Guardian Print name of Adult Patient/Guardian Date